ctolon/PythonInterfaceDemo/README.md

 IMPORTANT P.S This script must be re-sourced every time you re-enter the O2 environment!!!

+# Instructions for DownloadLibs.py

 ## Download CutsLibrary, MCSignalLibrary, MixingLibrary From Github

 These libraries must be downloaded for validation and autocomplete.
 After the argscomplete package is installed and sourced, they will be downloaded automatically if you do an one time autocomplete operation with the TAB key and the name of the script in the terminal.
 If you cannot provide this, the DownloadLibs.py script in the AllWorkFlows folder can do it manually.
 To run this script, simply type the following on the command line.

+P.S.
+Don't forget source your argcomplete Before the using this script. --> `source argcomplete.sh`

 `python3 DownloadLibs.py`

+For tag version based download (depends your production) e.g for nightly-20220619, just enter as 20220619:

+`python3 DownloadLibs.py --version 20220619`

 If the libraries are downloaded successfully you will get this message:

 `[INFO] Libraries downloaded successfully!`

-Only use this option if the libraries do not download when you try to complete the scripts with TAB.
+Only use this option if the libraries do not download when you try to complete the scripts with TAB or you need specific version of DQ Libraries (Mostly for If you worked older O2Physics version in LXPLUS).
 Also, if you encounter a problem, please report it.

 ## Features for IRunTableMaker